 - 8 chocolate covered espresso beans for garnish

-- Press the crumbs into a 9.5 inch spring form pan.
-Press the crumbs up the side of the pan as well as the bottom of the pan.
+- Press the crumbs evenly into the bottom and up the sides of the prepared pan.

 - In a saucepan, add in the mocha iced coffee and instant coffee.
 Heat until the instant coffee granules dissolve.

 - Remove from the heat and let cool.
-I poured mine into a bowl and placed it in the freezer until I was ready for it which was about 15 minutes.
+I poured mine into a bowl and placed it in the freezer for about 15 minutes.

 - In a mixing bowl, add in the cream cheese and granulated sugar.
-Mix until completely incorporated.
-Scrape the sides and bottom of the bowl and mix again to avoid any lumps of cream cheese in your batter.
+Beat with a hand mixer on medium until smooth.
+Scrape the sides and bottom of the bowl.

 - Add in the eggs one at a time.
-Mix each egg completely before adding the next.
-Also scrape down the bowl after adding each egg.
+Beat in each egg completely before adding the next.
+Scrape down the bowl after incorporating each egg.

 - Add in the sour cream and the cooled iced coffee.
 Mix until incorporated.

 - Place in the oven at 350 degrees and let bake for 30 minutes.
 Reduce the heat to 325 minutes and continue to bake for about 45 minutes or until the cheesecake is set.
-To make sure the cheesecake is done, give it a wiggle.
+To make sure the cheesecake is done, gently give it a wiggle.
 If it slightly jiggles in JUST the middle like jello, then it's done.
 If it jiggles all over, it needs to bake longer.
 Turn off the heat and crack the oven door slightly.
-Let it cool in the oven for an hour or two.
-I kept mine in the oven for about 2 and half hours and then placed it in the fridge.
+Let it cool in the oven for 1 to 2 hours until it reaches room temperature and then place in the fridge to chill overnight.

 - Add in the coffee liqueur and whisk to combine.